The Home Depot

 Outcome

-Replaced a fragmented process with a step-by-step dispute flow — from violation review through evidence submission, dispute reasoning, document upload, and activity tracking.
+From violation review through evidence submission, dispute reasoning, document upload, and activity tracking — each screen designed around one decision moment.

 Dispute Types